Finding Biclique Partitions of Co-Chordal Graphs: A Heuristic Based on Clique Trees

 In this section, we want to design a heuristic to find a biclique partition of a co-chordal graph $G$.
 Since $G^c$ is chordal, one of the good ways to represent $G^c$ is its clique tree where each vertex represents a maximal clique of $G$ and satisfies the clique-intersection property.
-We demonstrate a heuristic with an input of a clique tree $\mathcal{T}_{\mathcal{K}^c}$ of $G^c$ and an output of a biclique partition of $G$ in Algorithm~\ref{alg:biclique_sep}.
+We demonstrate a heuristic with an input of a clique tree $\mathcal{T}_{\mathcal{K}^c}$ of $G^c$ and an output of a biclique partition of $G$ in Algorithm~\ref{alg:bp_biclique_sep}.
 We also show that the size of that biclique partition is equal to $\mc(G^c)-1$, which provides us an upper bound of the biclique partition number of co-chordal graphs.

-We start with proving the output of Algorithm~\ref{alg:biclique_sep} is a biclique partition of a co-chordal graph $G$ by showing that at each recursion a nonempty partitioned biclique $\{L, R\}$ is found and two subtrees $\mathcal{T}_{\mathcal{K}^c_1}$ and $\mathcal{T}_{\mathcal{K}^c_2}$ are also clique trees of two induced subgraphs $G^c(V \setminus L)$, and $G^c(V \setminus R)$ of $G^c$ respectively.
-Note that the edge $e$ can be selected arbitrarily in Algorithm~\ref{alg:biclique_sep}.
+We prove that the output of Algorithm~\ref{alg:bp_biclique_sep} is a biclique partition of a co-chordal graph $G$ by showing that at each recursion a nonempty partitioning biclique $\{L, R\}$ is found and two subtrees $\mathcal{T}_{\mathcal{K}^c_1}$ and $\mathcal{T}_{\mathcal{K}^c_2}$ are also clique trees of two induced subgraphs $G^c(V \setminus L)$, and $G^c(V \setminus R)$ of $G^c$ respectively.
+Note that the edge $e$ can be selected arbitrarily in Algorithm~\ref{alg:bp_biclique_sep}.

-\begin{proposition} Given a chordal graph $G^c = (V, E^c)$ and one of its clique trees $\mathcal{T}_{\mathcal{K}^c} = (\mathcal{K}^c, \mathcal{E})$ where $V(\mathcal{T}_{\mathcal{K}^c}) > 1$, any edge $e$ of $\mathcal{T}_{\mathcal{K}^c}$ can partition $\mathcal{K}^c$ into $\mathcal{K}_1$ and $\mathcal{K}_2$ (trees $\mathcal{T}_{\mathcal{K}^c_1}$ and $\mathcal{T}_{\mathcal{K}^c_2}$ respectively) such that \begin{enumerate} \item[$\operatorname{(1)}$] The edges of $\{L, R\} = \{\bigcup_{K \in \mathcal{K}_1} V(K) \setminus \MID(e), \bigcup_{K \in \mathcal{K}_2} V(K) \setminus \MID(e) \}$, $G(V \setminus L)$, and $G(V \setminus R)$ partition the edges in $G$ where $G$ is the complementary graph of $G^c$, i.e. $\{L, R\}$ is a paritioned biclique subgraph of $G$. \item[$\operatorname{(2)}$] $\mathcal{T}_{\mathcal{K}^c_2}$ and $\mathcal{T}_{\mathcal{K}^c_1}$ are clique trees of chordal graphs $G^c(V \setminus L)$, and $G^c(V \setminus R)$ respectively. \item[$\operatorname{(3)}$] Both $L$ and $R$ are not empty. \end{enumerate} \end{proposition}
+\begin{proposition} Given a chordal graph $G^c = (V, E^c)$ and one of its clique trees $\mathcal{T}_{\mathcal{K}^c} = (\mathcal{K}^c, \mathcal{E})$ where $V(\mathcal{T}_{\mathcal{K}^c}) > 1$, any edge $e$ of $\mathcal{T}_{\mathcal{K}^c}$ can partition $\mathcal{K}^c$ into $\mathcal{K}_1^c$ and $\mathcal{K}_2^c$ (trees $\mathcal{T}_{\mathcal{K}^c_1}$ and $\mathcal{T}_{\mathcal{K}^c_2}$ respectively) such that \begin{enumerate} \item[$\operatorname{(1)}$] The edges of $\{L, R\} = \{\bigcup_{K \in \mathcal{K}_1^c} K \setminus \MID(e), \bigcup_{K \in \mathcal{K}_2^c} K \setminus \MID(e) \}$, $G(V \setminus L)$, and $G(V \setminus R)$ partition the edges in $G$ where $G$ is the complementary graph of $G^c$, i.e. $\{L, R\}$ is a paritioned biclique subgraph of $G$. \item[$\operatorname{(2)}$] $\mathcal{T}_{\mathcal{K}^c_2}$ and $\mathcal{T}_{\mathcal{K}^c_1}$ are clique trees of chordal graphs $G^c(V \setminus L)$, and $G^c(V \setminus R)$ respectively. \item[$\operatorname{(3)}$] Both $L$ and $R$ are not empty. \end{enumerate} \end{proposition}